EemanQasim/Python-Data-Structures/README.md

 Queues , Stacks and Deques

-'' created by using list ''
+created by using a list ''